deInternetJongens/Lighthouse-Utils/README.md

 ```bash
 php artisan vendor:publish --provider="Nuwave\Lighthouse\Providers\LighthouseServiceProvider" --tag="config"
 ```
+A config file will be generated: `config/lighthouse.php`.
+You can change these values if you want.

 ## Migrations
 This package stores the generated schema in the database so the schema is available outside the `schema.graphql` and can be used to sync permission.